 Employer Contributions-The Company may make matching 401(k) contributions.
 Eligible participants may receive Company matching 401(k) contributions based on a percentage (up to a maximum match percentage of 4%), depending on the fringe benefit package, which are invested per participant direction.
-Company contributions to the Plan for the Plan years ended December 31, 2018 and 2017 were made in cash.
-The Company, at its discretion, may also make additional contributions to the Plan for the benefit of non-highly compensated participants in order to comply with Section 401(k) (3) of the Internal Revenue Code ("IRC"); however, the Company made no such additional contributions for the Plan years ended December 31, 2018 and 2017.
+The Company, at its discretion, may also make additional contributions to the Plan for the benefit of non-highly compensated participants in order to comply with Section 401(k) (3) of the Internal Revenue Code ("IRC"); however, the Company made no such additional contributions for the Plan years ended December 31, 2022 and 2021.